 Beatrix Potter attractions

 For a more energetic day out why not explore Grizedale Forest?
-Amongst its lush woodland scenery the forest offers walks, sculpture trails, a great playground, bike hire and cycle routes.
+Amongst its lush woodland scenery the forest offers plenty of things to do including walks, sculpture trails, a great playground, bike hire and cycle routes.
 Go Ape is a popular family attraction also hosted in the forest, where older children and adults can take on an assault course in the treetops.

 The Lakes Aquarium is based in Lakeside, where you can meet animals from around the world who call lakes their home.
 These include diving ducks, otters, marmoset monkeys and even sharks.
 Why not combine your visit with a steam train journey linking Lakeside and Haverthwaite, taking 18 minutes?

 One of our favourite spots in the Lake District is the National Trust’s Wray Castle.
 Built in 1840 in the Gothic style, visitors are free to explore the castle's many rooms as well as its towers and turrets, showcasing what life was like her in the Victorian era.
 It’s a place for all the family to enjoy, so don’t worry about running around and making as much noise as you like!
 Join a guided tour, have a go at building your own castle or even try dressing up as kings and queens.